SamMakesThings/Converse/README.md

 Current features:
 - Users can register their email and password
 - Associated additional information with user accounts (name, age, country, etc.)
+- Users can log in (Yay!)

 Currently working on:
+- A more complete sign-up process
+- Main page, where users can view recent messages
+- Messaging other users
+- Getting Azure hosting up and running

+Planned features (in chronological order):
 - Account email verification
-- Pretty log in page

-Planned features (in chronological order):
-- Messaging other users
-- Main page, where users can view recent messages
 - Profile page, to view information about each user
 - "Status updates" where users can see updates from people they've talked to
 - News on main page relevant to people they've talked to